edgio-docs/edgio-docs/guides/production.md

 - Intermediate certificates (IC) used by CA including CA's signing certificate
 - Private key that was generated at the same time with CSR

-The private key part is non-public data and must not be shared with parties other than Moovweb. {{ PRODUCT_NAME }} stores your private key securely at rest.
+The private key part is non-public data and must not be shared with parties other than {{ PRODUCT_NAME }}. {{ PRODUCT_NAME }} stores your private key securely at rest.
 It is never shown in the developer console and only used to provision parts of the infrastructure that are used to terminate TLS connections.

 You need to copy the certificate, intermediate certificates and the private key into the corresponding edit boxes and, once done, click on "Save Changes" button.
 This will change the status of your certificate to "Activation in Progress".

 ![in-progress-certificate](/images/production/in-progress-certificate.png)

 Note that the certificate activation should take a few minutes.
-If you don't see the following within the hour, please contact [support](https://moovweb.app/help).
+If you don't see the following within the hour, please contact [support]({{ APP_URL }}/help).
 Once activated, you should see the following:

 ![activated-certificate](/images/production/activated-certificate.png)